How do you administer naloxone?

 - Use alternate nostrils with each dose until emergency medical assistance arrives.
 Narcan Nasal Spray may be given every 2 to 3 minutes, if available.

 - Fully review directions enclosed in the box when you receive the medication; do not wait until an overdose situation occurs.
+It is not addictive or considered an opioid itself.

 You can store Narcan Nasal Spray store at room temperature 68°F to 77°F (20°C to 25°C).
 It does not need to be refrigerated.
 Do not freeze.